Gosha04/DataStructures/PA5/README.txt

 - We also used the DOT file code provided in the project spec

 RUNNING INSTRUCTIONS
+input note: all screamPower should be positive, our BYE placeholders are set to -1,
+    and anything lower will stop them from working

 note: ensure to replace "input.txt" and "output.js" with the correct input and output file names,
     and replace "double" with either "single" or "double" to indicate game elimination type